Flanged Valves vs Screwed Valves: A Comparison

 Figure 2: Flanged valves used in an industry

-Screwed valves, or threaded valves, have threaded ends for direct connection to compatible pipes or fittings.
+Threaded valves, or screwed valves, have threaded ends for direct connection to compatible pipes or fittings.
 Threads are standardized to ensure compatibility and ease of maintenance.
 Common thread standards are BSP, NP, and UTS.
-Screwed valves are commonly found in plumbing systems, small-scale industrial processes, and residential applications.
+Threaded valves are commonly found in plumbing systems, small-scale industrial processes, and residential applications.

 Advantages

-• Simplicity: Screw connections are simple and easy to install or replace, requiring no additional tools.
+• Simplicity: Thread connections are simple and easy to install or replace, requiring no additional tools.
 Also, threaded connections need not be tightened as there are no bolts.

 • Compact: They tend to be more compact and lightweight, making them suitable for tight spaces.

-• Cost-effective: Screwed connections cost less as no multiple parts and flange configurations exist.
+• Cost-effective: Threaded connections cost less as no multiple parts and flange configurations exist.

-• Vibration tolerance: Screwed valves tolerate pump vibrations better as the threaded connection provides greater stability and reduces the risk of loosening under mechanical stress.
+• Vibration tolerance: Threaded valves tolerate pump vibrations better as the threaded connection provides greater stability and reduces the risk of loosening under mechanical stress.

 Limitations

-• Limited stress tolerance: Screwed connections may not handle high pressures and temperatures, as well as other connection types.
+• Limited stress tolerance: Threaded connections may not handle high pressures and temperatures, as well as other connection types.

-• Corrosion: The threads in screwed valves are more susceptible to corrosion, making them difficult to remove and potentially weakening the connection.
+• Corrosion: The threads in threaded valves are more susceptible to corrosion, making them difficult to remove and potentially weakening the connection.

 • Potential leakage: Over time, threaded connections may experience wear or loosening, leading to potential leakage.
-Proper installation, periodic inspection, and maintenance are necessary to ensure the integrity of screwed valves.
+Proper installation, periodic inspection, and maintenance are necessary to ensure the integrity of threaded valves.

 Comparison table